carbonphyber/septem-attack/README.md

 ## Puzzle Overview
 Septem is a cryptocurrency puzzle described in /r/bitcoinpuzzles, but allegedly originally published on 4Chan.
 The [PNG image](./wh8hlbzrsfx61.png) uses steganography to hide the puzzle description and the ciphertext.
 In broad strokes, it is a 7-layer deep nesting doll of encryption (each layer is XOR then Vigenere), each layer with a different key.

+## Approach
+Each nested layer has (English?) plaintext preceeding binary ciphertext.
+This plaintext is likely how one can reduce the search space for the XOR key + Vigenere key.

+In general, the approach will be to find likely candidates for keys (look for patterns to guess the key period), limit our search space to BIP-39 wordlist matches, then try to parallelize the remaining search.

 ## Data Files